Listen to this article

 Bass Frequencies (20-250 Hz)

-Bass frequencies provide the foundation and power in music.
-This range includes:
+Bass frequencies provide the foundation and power in music:

-- Sub-bass (20-60 Hz): The deepest rumbles you feel in your chest at concerts or in movie theaters.
-Think thunder, earthquakes, or the lowest notes of a pipe organ.
+- Sub-bass (20-60 Hz): The deep rumbles you feel in your chest at concerts or in movie theaters.
+Thunder, earthquakes, the lowest notes of a pipe organ.

-These frequencies require significant speaker size and power to reproduce accurately, which is why dedicated subwoofers exist for home theater and music systems.
+These frequencies require large speakers and significant power to reproduce accurately, which is why dedicated subwoofers exist.

 Midrange Frequencies (250-2,000 Hz)